bdsp-core/bdsp-core.github.io/_pages/home.md

 We develop mathematical models to clarify risk-benefit tradeoffs in medical decision-making, predict neurologic outcomes in critical care settings, and automate tasks in medicine previously performed only by clinical experts.

 Our research emphasizes working with clinical data from large and heterogenous patient cohorts to ensure that our models work in the real world.
-We and our collaborators are creating a Brain Data Science Platform (BDSP), a massive cloud-based repository of clinical neurology data and code for conducting research.
+Through the [Brain Data Science Platform (BDSP)](https://bdsp.io/), we're building a comprehensive cloud-based repository of clinical neurology data and research code.

-Funding for the lab has been provided by the National Institutes of Health, National Science Foundation, American Academy of Neurology, American Academy of Sleep Medicine, the Glenn Foundation for Medical Research, and AWS.
+CDAC's work is supported by the National Institutes of Health, National Science Foundation, American Academy of Neurology, American Academy of Sleep Medicine, the Glenn Foundation for Medical Research, and AWS.

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/website_logos.jpg" style="height: 50px">